 The program focuses on providing weatherization services to those on fixed incomes and the disabled, and is accessible to a greater range of people than government-run programs, Montoya said.

-Those interested must demonstrate they are unable to physically complete the work on their
+Those interested must demonstrate they are unable to physically complete the work on their own, or that they live on a fixed income.

 The program received 49 applications.
 The students hope to weatherize at least 60 homes before winter, said college Service Learning Coordinator Mip Van Suchtelen.